-Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2020 and 2019
+Notes to the Condensed Interim Consolidated Financial Statements For the three and nine months ended September 30, 2020 and 2019

 The Company's business could be adversely affected by the effects of the recent outbreak of respiratory illness caused by the novel coronavirus ("COVID 19").
-Since early March 2020, several significant measures have been implemented in Canada and the rest of the world by authorities in response to the increased impact from COVID-19.
-While the impact to the Company's supply chain is expected to be minimal in the short term given the preparations that have already occurred, the Company cannot accurately predict the impact COVID 19 will have on the future ability of third parties to provide necessary supplies to the Company as a result of uncertainties relating to the ultimate geographic spread of the virus. the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
-The continued spread of the COVID-19 globally could materially and adversely impact the Company's business including, without limitation, employee health, limitations on travel, the availability of industry experts and personnel, restrictions on planned drill programs and other factors that depend on future developments beyond the Company's control.
+Several significant measures have been implemented in Canada and the rest of the world by authorities in response to the increased impact from COVID-19.
+While the impact to the Company's supply chain to date has been minimal, the Company cannot accurately predict the impact COVID 19 will have on the future ability of third parties to provide necessary supplies to the Company as a result of uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
+The continued prevalence of the COVID-19 globally could materially and adversely impact the Company's business including, without limitation, employee health, limitations on travel, the availability of industry experts and personnel, restrictions on planned drill programs and other factors that depend on future developments beyond the Company's control.
 In addition, the significant outbreak of a contagious disease has resulted in a widespread health crisis that has adversely affected the economies and financial markets of many countries (including Canada), resulting in a potential economic downturn that may negatively impact the Company's financial position, financial performance, cash flows, and its ability to raise capital, in 2020.

-In response to the negative economic impact of COVID-19, various government programs have been announced to provide financial relief to affected businesses.
-The Company determined that it qualified for the Canada Emergency Wage Subsidy ("CEWS") program under the COVID-19 Economic Response Plan in Canada.
-During the six months ended June 30, 2020, the Company recognized payroll subsidies of \$295 that were recorded as a reduction in the associated salaries and wages which the Company incurred, which were recognized in cost of sales and general and administrative expenses in the condensed interim consolidated statements of loss and comprehensive loss.
+In response to the negative economic impact of COVID-19, various government programs were announced to provide financial relief to affected businesses.
+The Company previously determined that it qualified for the Canada Emergency Wage Subsidy ("CEWS") program under the COVID-19 Economic Response Plan in Canada during the months of March and April.
+The Company received payroll subsidies of \$295 during those months that were recorded as a reduction in the associated salaries and wages incurred, which were recognized in cost of sales and general and administrative expenses in the condensed interim consolidated statements of loss and comprehensive loss.